-Key consideration 1: An FMI should establish a robust operational risk management framework with appropriate systems, policies, procedures, and controls to identify, monitor, and manage operational risks.
+Key Consideration 1: An FMI should establish a robust operational risk management framework with appropriate systems, policies, procedures, and controls to identify, monitor, and manage operational risks.

-DDRJ adheres to the DTCC's fundamental approach to risk management outlined in the Corporate Risk Framework.
-The Corporate Risk Framework is an enterprise-wide policy on the governance of risks arising from business activities and operations This includes a core set of common processes for identifying, assessing, measuring, monitoring, mitigating, and reporting risk.
-The Corporate Risk Framework is a process in which risks of the types listed in the Framework are assessed on an inherent basis (that is, in the absence of any mitigating controls) and then evaluated against the strength of the existing controls (and, as appropriate, new and additional controls).
+DDRJ adheres to the DTCC's risk management approach outlined in the Corporate Risk Framework.
+The Corporate Risk Management Policy is an enterprise-wide policy on the governance of risks arising from business activities and operations This includes a core set of common processes for identifying, assessing, measuring, monitoring, mitigating, and reporting risk.